heedy/connectordb-android/README.md

 ## Data Gathering

-The app gathers the following in the background:
+The app gathers the following in the background by default:

 - [x] Steps
 - [x] Activities
 - [x] Plug in events
 - [x] Location (GPS)
 - [x] Screen on/off
-- [ ] Active App
+- [ ] Active App (TODO)

+There are additional loggers, not shown here, which are not enabled by default.

 <img src="https://raw.githubusercontent.com/connectordb/connectordb-android/master/screenshot.png" width="300"/>